metio/seb/content/posts/passage-fuzzy-search.md

 - clipboard
 ---

-In order to fuzzy search through passwords managed with [passage](https://github.com/FiloSottile/passage), I've written the following script that is inspired by the upstream version which is using `fzf`.
+To fuzzy search through passwords managed with [passage](https://github.com/FiloSottile/passage), I've written the following script that is inspired by the upstream version which is using `fzf`.

 ```shell
 fd --type=file --base-directory="${PASSAGE_DIR:-${HOME}/.passage/store}" .age --exec echo '{.}' | \